International Undergraduate Admission Requirements

 Please review all of this information prior to submitting your application online.
 Alderson Broaddus has specific admission criteria that must be met.
 Some programs may have additional criteria not listed here so please check the program’s web site for the most complete information.

 Who is an international student?
 You are considered an international student if you are not a United States citizen.
 That includes foreign nationals living with their parents in the United States and attending United States high schools.

 Admission requirements for new students:

-All international applications must be made on our international platform at www.ab.edu/international-application.
+All international applications must be made on our international platform at www.ab.edu/international.
+From your mobile phone, go to Alderson Broaddus > apply > international.
 The application is free.

 You are a freshman student if you have never attended a college or university after secondary/high school graduation.
 Students who have taken post-secondary or college courses while enrolled in high school are considered first-time freshman.

 - Official transcripts from your high school that shows a cumulative grade point average that translates to 2.0 on the American scale.
-Most international applicants will be required to furnish a grade translation.
+All transcripts must be in English or include an English translation.
+You may be required to furnish a professional transcript evaluation.
 Click here for a list of approved outside companies that can do that for you for a fee.